I Get Paid For This…

 Do you get to fly much outside work?

 Not at all.
 I’ve been flying for over 30 years, so in my leisure time I prefer to do something else.
-As I’ve got two young boys, I spend a lot of time outdoors with my family, climbing, kayaking and playing cricket.
+I spend a lot of time outdoors with my family, playing or watching sport, and walking my dog.

 What’s the most valuable career advice you’ve received?